Washington Parenting Law for Unmarried Couples Who Are Separating

 An administrative child support order is valid until a court order changes or replaces it.
 Court orders usually do not cancel amounts already due under administrative support orders.

 *Washington law does not use the terms "custody" or "visitation."
 The law calls court orders between parents "parenting plans" or "residential schedules."

 Either parent can file a petition/request asking the court to enter a Parenting Plan Schedule and set child support.
 A court-ordered parenting plan orders:

 The division of major, non-emergency decisions about the child

 How the parents will work out major disagreements

 *A court-ordered residential schedule covers items in the first point above only.

-If the parents do not agree, the court will decide upon a Parenting Plan after a hearing or trial.
-The court will look at many things.
-The most important factor is the best interests of the child.
+If the parents agree through mediation or negotiation on a proposed Parenting Plan, the court will usually approve it.
+If they do not agree, the court will enter a Parenting Plan after a hearing or trial.
+The court will look at many things, the most important being the child's best interests.

 you have an actual "parent-like" relationship with the child